collective/collective.exampledevtools/docs/index.rst

             sauna.reload

-When sauna.reload is installed, an environment variable with the path to the development eggs is given.
-This way sauna.reload knows which files need to be monitored for changes.
+When sauna.reload is installed, an environment variable with the path to the development eggs needs to be included.
+This way, sauna.reload knows which files need to be monitored for changes.

     .. code-block:: console